 March 1st…“IN HIGH SCHOOL DAYS, WERE YOU EVER A CAST MEMBER IN A MUSICAL PRODUCTION?”

-The passing of forty seven years have not diminished one iota of the fantasaical magic in the music of “Camelot” that still graces my heart and memory.
-Early, in our Junior year of 1971, our beloved Concert Choir teacher, the honorable Mr. Orrell Peru, opened up to us the world of Broadway musicals in the form of the story of the mythical kingdom of Camelot.
+The passing of fifty one years have not diminished one iota of the fantastical magic of the grand musical story of “Camelot”!!
+It still graces my heart and memory.
+Early, in our High School Junior year of 1971, in Battle Ground, Washington, our beloved Concert Choir teacher, the honorable Mr. Orrell Peru, opened up to us the world of Broadway musicals in the form of the story of the mythical kingdom of Camelot.

 In a ver short time, I had fallen in love with the songs and storyline of this “Lerner & Lowe” creation.
 I had aspired to, and auditioned for, the part of “Prince Lancelot”.
-Alas, though, since my school grades were low, the selection committee decided that I already had enough on my plate, educationally, as it was; therefore, I did NOT get the part of “Lancelot”.
+Alas, though, since my school grades were low, the selection committee decided that I already had enough on my curriculum plate educationally, as it was; therefore, I did NOT get the part of “Lancelot”.
 Instead, I was awarded the supporting role of Lancelot’s servant, “Squire Dap”.
-Now boys will be boys, so in the derogatory humorous nature of High School males, my fellow choir buddies used to have fun by renaming me “Squire DIP“! 😉
+Now boys will be boys, so, in the derogatory humorous nature of High School males, my fellow choir buddies used to have fun by renaming me “Squire DIP“! 😉

 Overall, this was going to be a great life experience of embarking on a trip into how a stage musical is put together from start to finish.
 Days, weeks and eventually months went by as we teamed up to learn our singing parts, having our parents create costuming, watching stage sets being built in the West Gym of our High School, etc., etc..